Leaflet/Leaflet/docs/examples/extending-1-classes/index.md

 ### Initialization events

-Leaflet's eventful classes such as `Layer` and `LeafletMap` fire an `init` event once an instance has finished initializing, and your own `Evented` subclasses can do the same by firing it at the end of `initialize()`.
+A class can expose its own class-level events. `LeafletMap`, for example, fires an `init` event from its constructor once a map has finished initializing, and any `Evented` subclass can do the same by firing an event at the end of its `constructor()`.
 By registering a class-level listener with `.on('init', …)`, you can run code for every instance that gets created.
 This is useful for setup that depends on state from the class being modified (e.g. using `.include()`).
 The new instance is passed as the event's `target`:

 ```js
 class MyBox extends Evented {